eric-burel/data-fetching-patterns-in-react/README.md

 ## Choosing the right pattern

 Selecting the appropriate pattern for data fetching and rendering in web development is not one-size-fits-all.
 Often, multiple strategies are combined to meet specific requirements.
-For example, you might need to generate content on the server side - using Server-Side Rendering techniques - supplemented by client-side Fetch-Then-Render for dynamic content.
+For example, you might need to generate some content on the server side - using Server-Side Rendering techniques - supplemented by client-side **Fetch-Then-Render** for dynamic content.
 Furthermore, non-essential sections can be split into separate bundles for lazy loading, possibly with data prefetching triggered by user actions, such as hover or click.

 Consider the Jira issue page as an example.
 The top navigation and sidebar are static, loading first to give users immediate context.
 Early on, you're presented with the issue's title, description, and key details like the Reporter and Assignee.
 For less immediate information, such as the History section at an issue's bottom, it loads only upon user interaction, like clicking a tab.
 This utilizes lazy loading and data fetching to efficiently manage resources and enhance user experience.

 ![Using patterns together](images/multiple-patterns-trans.png)

 Moreover, certain strategies require additional setup compared to default, less optimized solutions.
-For instance, implementing Code Spliting requires bundler support.
+For instance, implementing Code Splitting requires bundler support.
 If your current bundler lacks this capability, an upgrade may be required, which could be impractical for older, less stable systems.

+We've covered a wide range of patterns and how they apply to various challenges.
+I realize there's quite a bit to take in, from code examples to diagrams.
+If you're looking for a more guided approach, I've put together [a comprehensive tutorial](https://www.icodeit.com.au/tutorials/advanced-network-patterns-react) on my website, or if you only want to have a look at the working code, they are all hosted [in this github repo](https://github.com/abruzzi/react-network-advanced-client-side).

 ## Conclusion